wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         December 2015

-   Server  A Forwarding Resolver, Recursive Resolver or Authoritative
-      Nameserver.

    Stub Resolver:  A simple DNS protocol implementation on the client
       side as described in [RFC1034] section 5.3.1.
 A client to a